UKHO/docs/docs/quality-assurance/bdd.md

 ## Suggested BDD Approach

-* Discovery - Customer Representative brings requirements to the team as user stories (PBIs)
+* Discovery - The customer representative brings requirements to the team as user stories (PBIs)
 * Discovery - The Example Mapping technique is applied to these stories by either the whole team or a “Three Amigos” subset
-* Discovery - Create rules and examples.. will drive out questions about the story, with the output a list of examples as acceptance criteria
+* Discovery - This will create rules and examples that illustrate understanding of the story
 * Discovery - Stories are then ready for full team refinement and planning sessions
 * Formulation - Examples can be formulated into gherkin
 * Automation - Create automated tests from the gherkin